 If you just read that and didn’t think to yourself, “Oh, Wow!
 That’s exactly what I need!” you probably have no use for this program.

-Note: Launcher is in the public domain, but files in the distribution linked above have not been updated to reflect this.
+Note: Launcher is now in the public domain, but files in the distribution have not been updated to indicate that.

 Launcher